jancubillan/bash-zimbra-single/README.md

 If you want to configure local DNS first then Zimbra later.
 Good for when networking is managed externally eg. AWS, Azure, GCP, etc.

     # bash main.sh --dns-only
-    # bash main-sh --no-dns (After you have pointed nameserver to localhost or private IP)
+    # bash main.sh --no-dns (After you have pointed nameserver to localhost or private IP)
     OR
-    # bash main-sh --zimbra9-no-dns (After you have pointed nameserver to localhost or private IP)
+    # bash main.sh --zimbra9-no-dns (After you have pointed nameserver to localhost or private IP)

 If you want to setup Zimbra without local DNS eg. DNS is handled externally (Setup records first before running!)